 This software has no further dependencies.
 It comes with all necessary files.

-For automatically copying the copybook to a directory in the IFS export
+install target to copy the copybook to a directory in the IFS.

 Alternative Installation Instructions

 The service program comes as source files (stream files).
 The alternative installation script is a Makefile.
 The destination library and the destination folder for the copy book should be adjusted in the Makefile or be passed as parameters.
 To create/install the service program just enter QSH or PASE Shell and go to the directory where the sources/Makefile are located.
 Then call "make".